vaadin/vaadin-boothdemo/README.md

 >Hi, have you been using Vaadin before or do you wanna know what it is?

-You only leave room for a positive answer -> good first start
+(Yes)

 > Excellent!
-So what do you do yourself by the way?
+So what do you do yourself?
 Are you a developer or an architect or ...?

-Be interested in them, but don't push!
+Be genuinely interested and understand what they do (priority 1)!

-> So...
-Vaadin is a Java UI Framework.
+> Vaadin is a Java UI Framework.
 It's completely open source and used by 150 000 developers around the world.
 Let me show you what you can do with it:

 Open up http://demo.vaadin.com/dashboard/

 > Vaadin is mostly used for building business applications that look really good and work across all devices.

-Click around in dashboard, show graphs, tables etc
+Click around in dashboard, show graphs, tables etc. Show it on different screensizes by resizing the browser.

 > Vaadin consists of hundreds of widgets that have a clear Java API from a table to graphs and menus.
 The beauty of it is that the user interacts with an HTML5 app and the communication is automated.